 Make a Ball Bounce in Scratch

-This tutorial reveals that programming a ball bounce game doesn’t have to be complicated, hence why you now know how to make a ball bounce even beyond edge.
+This tutorial reveals that programming a ball bounce game doesn’t have to be complicated, in fact, you can now make one yourself!

 And if you would like to learn more clever ways to build games like this, check out how to make a scrolling game on Scratch.
 Enroll in one of our Scratch coding for kids classes, and find out how to bring any idea and game to life in Scratch.